The Most Impressive Library in Every State

 New Jersey: The Firestone Library

 The Firestone Library at Princeton University has more books per enrolled student than any other university in America.
-This map shows the toughest college to get into in every state.

 New Mexico: The Farmington Public Library